ibericoalex/iberico-alex-photography/README.md

     ![Footer](./assets/documentation/footer.png)

-### **Homepage/Portfolio**
+### **Portfolio**

 The landing page serves as the initial entry point for users when they first visit the website.
-It prominently showcases the portfolio of the photographer, providing a captivating introduction to their body of work.
+It prominently showcases the portfolio of the photographer, providing a captivating introduction to his body of work.

 The photo gallery draws inspiration from the Code Institute Love Running gallery masonry.
 When hovering over an image, it reduces its opacity to indicate the selected photo.
 The ultimate goal is to enable image enlargement upon clicking; however, implementing this functionality would require the use of JavaScript.